pipivybin/coindesk_scraper/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Usage

+Type the below and follow the on screen prompts.

+$ coindesk_scraper

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/'charming-callee-1492'/coindesk_scraper.
+Bug reports and pull requests are welcome on GitHub at https://github.com/pipivybin/coindesk_scraper.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License